AlexEne/AlexEne.github.io/_posts/2019-06-02-Hierarchical-pathfinding.md

 So this is our short journey into HPA*.
 It is a great way to speed up pathfinding for your games, especially if you're using A* as this comes at an easy integration with your existing pathfinding code.
 You have to change the core code just slightly and most of the work is done in the initial high-level cell generation.
 Other ways to speed up pathfinding is using alternative data structures and things like nav meshes.

-I also explained this on my stream a while back so if you like this post in a video format you can watch that explanation [here](https://youtu.be/qSbSb8vMbLI?t=915)
+I also explained this on my stream a while back so if you like this post in a video format you can watch that explanation[here](https://youtu.be/qSbSb8vMbLI?t=915)